michaelpeterhoffmann/michaelpeterhoffmann/README.md

 **`Researcher and Software Developer`**

 I'm an interdisciplinary researcher and software developer, holding a Master's in Computer Science (awarded in 2023) and a Doctorate in Social Anthropology (completed in 2012).
 My approach to coding projects begins at the core, involving comprehensive planning, design, and tackling real-world challenges through code implementation.
-As a published author, I've contributed to the academic sphere with two anthropological monographs, an edited volume, and over a dozen research papers spanning social anthropology and computer sciences.
+As a published author, I've contributed to the academic sphere with two anthropological monographs, an edited volume, and over twenty research papers spanning social anthropology and computer sciences.

 ---